The University of Houston

 The UH community can rest assured that the system will not violate a person’s reasonable expectation of privacy, and cameras will not be installed in restrooms, dressing and locker rooms, living quarters and examining areas in the UH Health Center.

-campus parking lots, areas specifically identified by students during the 2003 “Walk in the Dark” as needing more security, key buildings where students indicated the need for more security because of the function or schedule of that area.
-While the video security camera system will greatly assist UHDPS in our efforts to reduce the opportunity to commit crimes on campus, it does not replace the value and necessity of the campus community in acting as extra ears and eyes.
-I encourage you to remain cognizant of your surroundings while on campus and report suspicious people and activities.
+While the video security camera system will greatly assist UHPD in our efforts to reduce the opportunity to commit crimes on campus, it does not replace the value and necessity of the campus community in acting as extra ears and eyes.
+We encourage you to remain cognizant of your surroundings while on campus and report suspicious people and activities.